Emily Howell Warner, Aviatrix Extraordinare

 The test was to see if Emily could handle the stiff controls.
 They would want to see her demonstrate basic instrument flying with some emergency procedures and cross winds during approaches and the obligatory V-1 cut.
 Note: V-1 is the speed where if an engine fails, the takeoff must be continued.
 Prior to that speed the takeoff must be aborted.
 The V-1 speed is computed based on the airport temperature, elevation and weight of the aircraft and condition of some components.
 Emily had her work cut out for her.
 She was highly competent in light aircraft but had zero experience in large aircraft.
 Due to her unique position, she would be asked to demonstrate much more than her male counterparts would be called upon to do in a pre-employment sim check.
 Being first does not come without its cost.
 From the get-go she handled her flying with savoir-faire along with the interaction of the instructor and captain.
 O’Neil was impressed!
 Emily would not know how much until sometime later.

-Even the gruff sounding Jack Robbins was duly impressed with Emily’s superior ability to handle the Convair.
-Finally, after multiple approaches, Robbins asked an exhausted Frontier pilot aspirant if she was ready to quit.
+Even the gruff sounding Jack Robins was duly impressed with Emily’s superior ability to handle the Convair.
+Finally, after multiple approaches, Robins asked an exhausted Frontier pilot aspirant if she was ready to quit.
 Putting on a good face, Emily remarked: “I am ready for whatever you want to toss my way.”
 If the truth were known, I think Emily wore THEM out!

 Emily called first thing the next morning.
 O’Neil simply said, “Three things are important here.
 It is important for aviation, it is important for women in aviation, and it is important for Frontier. ” To Emily, there were actually four important things.
 The fourth being that she finally was given the opportunity to realize her dream.
 More importantly, if she were to fail, it would not just affect her.
 There was no doubt in Emily’s mind that she was being put on notice.
 Emily at once found herself personally responsible for the future.